nmarks99/ME433/HW8_I2C/I2C_notes.md

   - both wires should read high when there is no data communication

 ## Writing
+Wadd - 0b01000000
+Example:
-- Start bit
+Start bit
-- 8 bit address
-- 8 bit command
-- 8 bit value
+Address for write
+Send data - Register
+Send data - Value
-- Stop bit
+Stop bit

+To make A pins outputs/inputs ->
+OUT: IODIR(0x00) set to 0x00
+IN:  IODIR(0x00) set t0 0xFF

 ## Reading
+Radd - 0b01000001
-- Start bit
+Start bit
-- 8 bit address
-- 8 bit ommand
+Address for write
+Send req
-- Restart bit
+Restart bit
+Address for reading
+Get recieved value
+Acknowledge that we got it
-- 8 bit address
+Stop bit